wandercone/HakoFoundry/README.md

   hakoforge/hako-foundry
 ```

-Once the server is running, head over to the
+Once the server is running, head over to the port that was configured and organize your drives.
+Add backplanes, select drives.
+Click on the drive banner on the top right to remove a drive.
+Right click on backplanes to remove them.
+Click on the fans to control them.

 ### Command Breakdown